DefaultHeathen/Prep.to.Drop_Demo.Project/README.md

 "Halo 2 & Halo 3: ODST © Microsoft Corporation.
 "Prepare to Drop" was created under Microsoft's "Game Content Usage Rules" using assets from Halo 2 & Halo 3:ODST, and it is not endorsed by or affiliated with Microsoft."
 ```

-and also not making any cash from this (opposite, for me) or even promote any commercial venture.
+and also not making any cash from this (opposite, in fact; for me at least ) or even promote any commercial venture.
 Which is perfect because both this project and Godot is a free open source software!

 # BEFORE USING: